-One appeal of the dividend for industry and the right is the reduction of carbon limiting regulations, on the basis that the carbon tax and dividend will make these redundant.
-This does mean relying on a market solution to rapidly repair a problem created by market forces.
+The Libertarian right want a reduction of carbon limiting regulations to go with a carbon dividend, on the basis that such regulations become redundant.
+This means relying on a market solution to rapidly repair a problem that was created by market forces.
 Given there is little room for failure, perhaps the dividend should run for a few years and prove it can deliver, before attempting wholesale removal of existing carbon regulation?

 Additionally a carbon dividend must not be used as a bargaining chip for industry to demand other environmental rules get scrapped.
-Returning to the point above, one reason newer and dirty fossil fuels have lower profit margins is surely because of the regulations that protect clean land and water.
-Without these regulations, operating costs come down and more fossil fuels get extracted and burned, defeating the purpose of the carbon dividend.
+Returning to the point above, one reason newer and dirty fossil like shale gas and tar-pit oil have lower profit margins is surely because of the regulations that protect clean land and water.
+Without these regulations, operating costs come down and more fossil fuels may get extracted and burned, defeating the purpose of the carbon dividend.

-Conclusion: Why even climate skeptics should vote for carbon dividends
+Conclusion: Why even climate skeptics might support a carbon dividend